 The course is open to members of Permanent Missions accredited to the United Nations Offices, irrespective of their ranks and functions, in particular recently accredited diplomats who are new to a multilateral environment and those who expect to be chairman in upcoming conferences.
 Private sector specialists and students whose work or studies are related to this subject are also encouraged to apply.

-The course participation fee is 500 USD.
+Please note a fee is applicable for this online course.
 You will receive an invoice by email after registration.